- How-to Create & Flare Brake Lines

 Never let the master cylinder run dry when bleeding brakes.
 If this happens, you'll have to bench-bleed the master cylinder.
 This is not hard, but it is time-consuming and requires you to re-do what you've just done.

-Flex Joints: These are intentional "circles" formed in the lines to allow movement between two components without cold-working or cracking the line.
+Flex Joints are intentional "circles" formed in the lines to allow movement between two components without cold-working or cracking the line.
 As you know, if the fluid leaks out of the brake lines, you'll have to use the front end sheet metal to slow the car.

 Flaring and fittings.
 DO NOT EVER use cheap or re-claimed fittings.
 Use only high-quality new fittings—they cost almost nothing and will save your life or your passenger's.
 DO NOT skimp here!
 Save a few dollars when it comes to carpet underlayment!
 Photo #2 is a shot of the fitting included in our lines kits.
 They are high-quality OE metal or stainless steel and look great.